Ribollita recipe + tips and infos for the traditional tuscan soup

 Here are some ideas for variations of the ribollita recipe:

-- Sometimes I replace leeks with onions.
+- I usually replace leeks with red onions because I love onions.

 - Chard can be easily replaced with spinaches.

-Some tips for making the Ribollita recipe
+My tips for making the Ribollita recipe